The Smithsonian Greenhouses and How They Grow

 Thursday, November 19, 2020 - 12:30 p.m. to 3:30 p.m.

 A section of the orchid collection in a Smithsonian greenhouse (Smithsonian Gardens)

 Get a close-up look at the thousands of plants that make up the Smithsonian Orchid Collection, and delight your senses with their various fragrances, colors, sizes, and shapes.
-Find out about the environmental control systems needed to nurture the many plants in the Smithsonian Gardens system, and get a preview of the spring blooms that will add color to the Smithsonian’s seasonal displays.
+Find out about the environmental control systems needed to nurture the many plants in the Smithsonian Gardens system, and get a preview of the blooms and plants that will add their color to the Smithsonian’s spring displays.

-Tour begins and ends at the S. Dillon Ripley
+Tour meets at the entrance to the S. Dillon